f-fraysse/HPE_volleyball/memory-bank/activeContext.md

 The current focus of the HPE_volleyball project is **performance optimization** of the inference pipeline.
 While the detection-tracking-pose pipeline is functionally complete and produces accurate results, the processing speed needs significant improvement to make the system more practical for real-world use.

+In addition to optimizing the existing RTMDet/RTMPose pipeline, we are also exploring an **alternative implementation using Ultralytics YOLO models** for detection, tracking, and pose estimation.

 ### Primary Optimization Goal

 Increase the processing speed to **50 FPS (20ms total time per frame)** on the lab PC (RTX 4060) for potential real-time applications.